sugurutakahashi-1234/readme-i18n-sentinel/README.md

 ## Tips

-- **Start small**: Begin with just line count checks, then enable other checks gradually
+- **Start small**: Begin with just default checks, then add stricter requirements gradually
 - **Use with Git hooks**: Integrate with Husky to catch issues before commit
 - **CI Integration**: Add to your CI pipeline to ensure PRs don't break translations
-- **Heading rule**: Keep headings in English across all language versions to maintain consistency
+- **Heading rule**: Use `--require-original-section-titles` to keep headings in original language

 ## Contributing